Have you ever tried cakes with sour cream? Well, you must try this chocolate sour cream pound cake!

 - You can also use this chocolate sour cream pound cake to make a birthday cake or celebration cake.
 Double the recipe and bake it in two 7-inches round cake tins.
 Sandwich the layers with the frosting of your choice and decorate as you wish.

-Other posts you might want to check out
+Like this super moist cake recipe?
+Here are my other posts you might want to check out

 - Old School Butter Pound Cake with Buttercream Icing